Last updated 7th July, 2018

 These are all points which were apparently included in his trial but not shown or highlighted in the documentary.
 Furthermore, now that many of the official documents and transcripts have been released, there has been an influx of examinations of the case from various angles, many of whom have come to the conclusion that Steven Avery is guilty.

 The Steven Avery case also extends to his nephew, Brendan Dassey.
-His trial and conviction has somewhat fallen into the background, however this is a young lad who also claims his innocence.
+His trial and conviction have somewhat fallen into the background, however, this is a young lad who also claims his innocence.
 Regardless of what editing was carried out by the production team, this was a 16-year-old who was not fairly represented and his confession is more than questionable.
 The overturning of his conviction is at least one step in the right direction in trying to untangle what has become a very complex criminal case.

 The Steven Avery case is one that is far from over with a man behind bars who is determined to prove his innocence.
 Reports indicate his case has now been taken on by the Midwest Innocence Project and a Chicago Law Firm who are currently working on his appeal due to be submitted at the end of August 2016.